i386kernel/cclchandler/README.md

 This will remove the specified certificate from the trusted certificate store on the host machine and remove it from the TKG cluster configuration.

 ## Conclusion
-With this binary, you can easily manage the life cycle of custom certificates for your TKG cluster.
-This allows you to securely communicate with your cluster and maintain the security of your infrastructure.
+This binary streamlines the management of custom certificates within your TKG cluster by facilitating interaction with kubeadmcontrolplane, kubeadmconfigtemplates, and machinedeployments objects.